TheStanfordDaily/practicum/README.md

 #### Notes & Hints
 ##### Generating CSS for Syntax Highliting
-You may need to update the css generating to perform syntax highliting for code blocks.
-To do that, you run [Pygments]
+You may need to update the css generating to perform syntax highlighting for code blocks.
+To do that, you run [Pygments].
 ```sh
 pygmentize -S default -f html > css/pygments.css
 ```